REGINA'S LARGEST DIRECT SERVICE PROVIDER

 are included as part of a culture of continuous improvement.

 $1,350,097 SPENT ON PROGRAMMING

 The Food Hamper Program is the core activity of the Regina Food Bank as we fight hunger and feed hope.
 Food Hampers are designed to meet the needs of people facing food insecurity today.
 Hampers are delivered both directly by the Regina Food Bank and through our network of over 120 community partners.

-Those we serve can receive a Food Hamper every two weeks and is an assortment of food items providing seven to ten days’ worth of food based on household size.
+Those we serve can receive a Food Hamper every two weeks and is an assortment of food items providing 7 to ten days’ worth of food to clients based on the household’s size.
 The composition of each hamper strives to meet Canada’s Food Guide.
 We have introduced choice options in the form of a vegetarian and halal option in addition to our standard hamper offering.

 Tarasuk V, Mitchell A. (2020) Household food insecurity in Canada, 2017-18.
 Toronto: Research to identify policy options to reduce food insecurity (PROOF).

 Food Banks Canada, “HungerCount 2021,” Food Banks Canada, Mississauga, 2022.

 EFFECTS There are a number of negative outcomes related to food insecurity, including poor physical and mental health, and increased risk of chronic diseases (e.g., diabetes, hypertension, heart issues, etc.), which creates a drain on the Canadian health care system.